rubytester/domkey/README.md

     gem 'domkey'

+or this line to use gem directly from github

+    gem 'domkey', git: "git://github.com/rubytester/domkey.git"

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install it from rubygems.org as:

     $ gem install domkey